coder-dojo-ham/coder-dojo-worksheets/python/pygame_invaders/invaders.md

 ### Alien weapons

 The aliens are already trying to fire bullets, but it's importing a class that doesn't exist yet `AlienBullet`.
-Let's add this to weapons.py:
+Let's add this to the file "`weapons.py`":

 ```python
 alien_bullet_img = pygame.image.load(ASSET_PATH + "Lasers/laserRed04.png")